Top 50 Most Famous Soul Singers

 Irish

-Dusty Springfield's soul music career was marked by immense success and a lasting impact on the genre.
-Born on April 16, 1939, in England, she rose to fame as part of the folk-pop trio The Springfields in the early 1960s.
+Dusty Springfield was an extraordinary force in soul music, leaving an indelible mark on the genre with her remarkable talent and influence.
+Born on April 16, 1939, in England, she first rose to prominence as a member of The Springfields, a successful folk-pop trio in the early 1960s.

 ImprovisationalTheatrical